Why should you pay more for a professional 3D scanner?

 peel 3.CAD 3D scanner Introductory price of $11,990 USD Do you do a lot of reverse engineering?
 Need to work on your 3D scans before sending them to your CAD software?
 Booya!
 You’ll be craving peel 3.CAD and its 3D scanning software to finalize your scans before working your magic in CAD.
 This is a complete, turnkey solution for all reverse engineering applications.

-peel 3.CAD image
+Peel 3.CAD image

-Peel 3.CAD Your ultimate 3d scanning solution for seamless reverse engineering.
+Peel 3.CAD Your ultimate 3D scanning solution for seamless reverse engineering.
 Prepare your scans to transform them into CAD files in your favorite CAD software.
 Take advantage of ultra-fast processing times that quickly optimize meshes and extract all the geometrical information you need for treatment in your CAD.